dannynelson/guitar-quest/README.md

 - lessons checkout (and use credits)

 Eventually Features
+- add json schema validation to all requests
 - access denied or redirect if user does not have permission
 - allow formatting user feedback
 - saving one card then changin it??